 We require some privacy on our phones, that is why most of us, if not all, have some kind of locking system installed on our mobile devices.
 But don’t we all fear forgetting the password that we’ve set for our phones?

-It can’t be helped that sometimes, we tend to forget important stuff, including our password, and retrieving or resetting it back so we could use our devices again ain’t no walk in the park, it’s a hassle.
+It can’t be helped that sometimes, we tend to forget important stuff, including our password, and retrieving or resetting it back so we can use our devices again ain’t no walk in the park; it’s a hassle.